 Research Challenges (RCs) and preliminary Research Questions (RQs) addressed in the theme are:

-RC1: To improve assembly simulation capabilities for increased accuracy and efficiency
+Research challenge 1: To improve assembly simulation capabilities for increased accuracy and efficiency

 RQ1: How can material properties, thermal effects and welding be included in non-rigid variation simulation?
 (GA)